 100 hours of supervised clinical work with children is required as a main learning method.

-15 days consisting of 5 x 3 day modules (Fridays, Saturdays, Sundays), normally spread over a 7-9 month period.
-Alternatively as a 15 day intensive course at the Summer School in La Mouline, South of France and in Hong Kong, Sydney, Australia and Hamilton, New Zealand.
+15 days consisting of 5 x 3 day modules (Fridays, Saturdays, Sundays) spread over 7 - 9 months.
+Alternatively as a 15 day intensive course at the Summer School in La Mouline, South of France and in Hong Kong , Sydney, Australia, Hamilton , New Zealand and Ireland

 Post graduate Certificate of Therapeutic Play Skills with 60 'M' points